 - If you use regular flour instead, be specially careful not to over-mix either as it can cause excess gluten formation, which can make your muffins tough and dense.

 - Use an ice cream scoop, it helps to transfer the mixture into the muffin cups without making a mess.

 - Do not over bake.
 25 minutes in the oven is enough for these muffins.
 Let them cool in the pan for 5-10 minutes before removing them.

 How To Store Vegan Banana Nut Muffins

 These Vegan Banana Nut Muffins will keep fresh for up to a week stored in an air tight container.

-When ready to eat your frozen muffins, remove them from their bags and let them thaw in the fridge overnight.
-Alternatively, you can let them thaw at room temperature.
-It usually takes about an hour for a muffin to thaw, although it may take longer in the winter.
+To defrost them, let them thaw in the fridge overnight.
+You can also let them thaw on the counter at room temperature.
+It usually takes about 1-2 hours for a muffin to thaw, although it may take longer in the winter.